luxonis/depthai-docs-website/troubleshooting.md

 {: #depthai_import_error}
 ### ImportError: No module named 'depthai'

-This indicates that the `depthai.*.so` file could not be loaded.
+This indicates that the `depthai` was not found by your python interpreter.
 There are a handful of reasons this can fail:

 1. Is the DepthAI API [installed](https://docs.luxonis.com/api/)?
 Verify that it appears when you type:
     ```
-    pip3 list | grep depthai
+    python3 -m pip list | grep depthai
     ```
-2. Are you using a [supported Python version](/api/#python_version) for your operating system?
-Check that your Python version is [supported](/api/#python_version):
+2. Are you using a [supported operating system](/api/#supported_platforms) for your operating system?
+If not, you can always [install depthai from source](/api/#compile_api):
     ```
-    python3 --version
+    cat /etc/lsb-release
     ```

 <hr/>